Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### Adamantine Weapons

 Adamantine is an ultrahard metal found in meteorites and extraordinary mineral veins.
-In addition to being used to craft *adamantine armor*, the metal is also used for weapons.
+In addition to being used to craft *adamantine armour*, the metal is also used for weapons.

 **Diamondsbane.** Melee weapons and ammunition made of or coated with adamantine are unusually effective when used to break objects.
 Whenever an *adamantine weapon* or piece of *adamantine ammunition* hits an object, the hit is a Critical Hit.